10 Best Computer Science Competitions for High School Students

 Eligibility: Must be in grades 7 to 12.
 Detailed eligibility criteria are provided here.

-The Technology Student Association invites middle and high school students who have a proven aptitude in STEM to participate in various challenges.
-Activities include coding, data science and analytics, virtual reality and game design - to name a few.
+The Technology Student Association invites middle and high school students who have a proven aptitude for STEM to participate in various challenges.
+Activities include coding, data science and analytics, virtual reality, and game design.

-If you are really feeling up for a challenge, brace yourself for the next competition because you’ll be up against a lot of college students for this one!
+If you are really feeling up for a challenge, check out the next competition—you’ll be up against college students for this one!

 Location: Virtual

 Eligibility: Must be 16 or older.
-You’re welcome to imagine any solution that you’re passionate about but must include a Microsoft Azure component and take into consideration diversity, inclusion, and accessibility.
+You’re welcome to imagine any solution, but it must include a Microsoft Azure component and consider diversity, inclusion, and accessibility.
 Maximum four (4) members per team

 Prize: Each winning team is awarded $100,000, as well as mentorship from Microsoft experts and grant money.